aws-samples/cfn101-workshop/content/intermediate/operations/resource-importing/index.md

   }
 ]
       :::
-      1. Let's create a change set of type `IMPORT` to import the resources from the template by using the following command.
-Specify the  parameter values for `Topic1Name` to `Topic1` and  for `Topic2Name` to `Topic2` as described in the following command.
+      1. Let's create a change set of type `IMPORT` to import the resources from the template by using the following AWS CLI command.
+Specify the  parameter values for `Topic1Name` to `Topic1` and  for `Topic2Name` to `Topic2` as described below.
       :::code{language=shell showLineNumbers=false showCopyAction=true}
       aws cloudformation create-change-set \
         --stack-name resource-importing \